-When I started my consulting company, one of my first clients were the Shadeks who owned KOGO and KPRI in beautiful San Diego.
-KOGO which was an AM radio station was doing a unique format called the Radio Magazine, and KPRI was an FM album rocker.
-However, they also owned a radio station in San Antonio and this one ended up changing my life.
-The Shadeks, Tom and Ed who had tried every format under the sun, were hoping that I could bring a little of the same magic we used in Dallas on KVIL, to San Antonio.
+When I began consulting, my very first clients were the Shadeks who owned KOGO and KPRI in San Diego.
+KOGO was an AM radio station doing a unique format called the Radio Magazine and KPRI was an FM album rocker.
+Luckily for me, Tom and Ed also owned the radio station in San Antonio that changed my life.
+They’d tried every format under the sun, and were hoping that I could bring a little of the KVIL magic in Dallas, to San Antonio.

 The first thing we did was change our call letters to KLLS and our name to Class FM and then launched it the same way that we launched KVIL in Dallas and WRMF in Palm Beach.
 The concept was called, “Build Your Own Radio Station” and then with the help of legendary Bill Gardner, (shown above) Reid Reker, Bruce Buchanon, and Cat Simon, not only did we blow away San Antonio, but before long, “Class FM” went nationwide.

 The GM at KLLS was Jack Collins and got my attention when he got the money before we became #1.

 The way he did it was by getting Arbitron to do a zip code run for him that showed Class FM was #1 in the northern half of San Antonio (See above) which was where most of the malls were located and the affluent lived.

 Next, he printed up some maps of San Antonio and drew a line down the middle of the city and on the north side he wrote,“Class FM Is #1 Right Here, Right Now.”
 He then sent them to all the advertising agencies which instantly got him most of the radio dollars.

 You probably couldn’t get away with that now, but back then it was a killer move.
 Good on you Jack!